Food safety tips for Christmas

 5. Cooking your turkey

-7. Be patient.
-Let the turkey rest
+7. Let the turkey rest

 Don’t rush to carve a stuffed turkey.
 A way to make sure the stuffing is properly cooked, without risking overcooking the meat, is to remove the turkey from the oven when the meat is fully cooked and leave it to rest for 30 minutes, loosely covered in tinfoil.